LeoDiD/LeoDiD/README.md

 ## Hey there! 👋

-I'm **Leovi Garcia**, an incoming 3rd-year student passionate about full-stack development.
+I'm **Leovi Garcia**, an 3rd-year student passionate about full-stack development.
 I'm an aspiring web developer, eager to learn and grow in the tech world!

 ## About Me